 One of the things I love about pizza is how versatile it is.
 The potential delicious topping combinations are truly never-ending.
 So when I ended up with some leftover Slow Cooker Pineapple Pulled Pork last week, I decided that it just might make a to-die-for pizza topping.
 And boy was I right!

 I made a homemade whole wheat crust for my pizza, and I intended to share the how-to in another post.
 But when you have all of your kids at home and you're trying to make your pizza crust in the middle of the day, sometimes you're putting someone down for a nap at the precise moment you should be taking a photo of your perfectly-risen dough.
-So while my dough turned out just fine, the steps I took in making it this time were not entirely picture-worthy.
-So I’ll share my favorite pizza crust recipe another day, and in the meantime, you can make this pizza using your own favorite homemade or store-bought crust.
+So I'll share my favorite pizza crust recipe another day, and in the meantime, you can make this pizza using your own favorite homemade or store-bought crust.

 However, there are plenty of different ways that work just fine when it comes to baking a homemade pizza, so I've listed some other options in the recipe below.

 The BBQ Sauce

 If you already know that you're going to use a bit of your Slow Cooker Pineapple Pulled Pork for this pizza when you make it, you can simply reserve about ⅓ cup of your Pineapple BBQ Sauce at that time.